offen/docker-volume-backup/README.md

 # this is not set, no remote backups will be stored.

 # AWS_S3_BUCKET_NAME="backup-bucket"

+# If you want to store the backup in a non-root location on your bucket
+# you can provide a path.
+The path must not contain a leading slash.

+# AWS_S3_PATH="my/backup/location"

 # Define credentials for authenticating against the backup storage and a bucket
 # name.
 Although all of these keys are `AWS`-prefixed, the setup can be used